-$$\mathbf{X}^T \mathbf{X} \mathbf{w}n = \lambda_n \mathbf{w}n \tag{9}$$
+$$\mathbf{X}^T \mathbf{X} \mathbf{w}n = \lambda_n \mathbf{w}n. \tag{9}$$

 Eigenvalues returned from Eq.
-9, sorted in a descending order $\lambda_1 \geq \lambda_2 \cdots \geq \lambda_N \geq 0$, represent variances of the input matrix X along corresponding weight vectors.
+(9), sorted in descending order, $\lambda_1 \geqslant \lambda_2 \cdots \geqslant \lambda_N \geqslant 0$, represent variances of the input matrix X along corresponding weight vectors.
 It is convenient to denote the normalized eigenvalues $\tilde{\lambda}n = \lambda_n / \sum{i=1}^N \lambda_i$ as relative variances.

-B. The Autoencoder Approach
+B. The autoencoder approach

-PCA has been shown to be effective in extracting aspects of phase transitions [16, 61].
+PCA has been shown to be effective in extracting aspects of phase transitions [16,61].
 As discussed above, however, PCA is based on linear transformations of the input data.
-Thus, it is natural to explore other, non-linear transformation, methods.
+Thus, it is natural to explore other, nonlinear transformation, methods.

-In this spirit, we have also examined the use of an 'autoencoder' [57-59], i.e. an artificial neural network used for unsupervised learning of efficient encodings by exploiting the discovery of compressed representations.
-The basic idea is to pass information, in our case spin configurations, through an intermediate layer whose number of 'neurons' is considerably smaller than the number of bits needed to encode the original, full spin configuration.
-The goal is to reproduce the original spin configuration as best possible despite the constraint imposed by the reduced information storage capacity of the hidden layer.
-By attempting this accurate reconstruction, the network may discover important structure/patterns in the input data.
+In this spirit, we have also examined the use of an "autoencoder" [57-59], i.e., an artificial neural network used for unsupervised learning of efficient encodings by exploiting the discovery of compressed representations.
+The basic idea is to pass information, in our case spin configurations, through an intermediate layer whose number of "neurons" is considerably smaller than the number of bits needed to encode the original, full spin configuration.
+The goal is to reproduce the original spin configuration in the best way possible despite the constraint imposed by the reduced information storage capacity of the hidden layer.
+By attempting this accurate reconstruction, the network may discover important structures and patterns in the input data.

 A schematic autoencoder structure with two hidden neurons is shown in Fig. 2.
-Although the autoencoder and PCA both use the idea of dimensional reduction (in the case of the PCA by focussing only on the one or two largest ('principal') components of the decomposition in Eq.
-9) the autoencoder approach is generally more powerful and more flexible than PCA.
+Although the autoencoder and PCA both use the idea of dimensional reduction [in the case of the PCA by focusing only on the one or two largest ("principal") components of the decomposition in Eq.
+(9)], the autoencoder approach is generally more powerful and more flexible than PCA.
 Rather than being restricted to linear transformations of the input data into principal components, the autoencoder can incorporate nonlinear representations.
-Given a set of spin configurations $\{\mathbf{S}i\}$, in an autoencoder the weights in the neural network can be trained through, for example, backpropagation[1, 62], to return target values equal to the inputs.
-In this work, we choose convolutional neural networks (CNNs)[23, 63, 64] as the encoder and the decoder networks.
-As an alternative, artificial neural network based variational autoencoders can also be applied to tackle the problem, as reported in Ref.
-[30].
+Given a set of spin configurations $\{S_i\}$, in an autoencoder the weights in the neural network can be trained through, for example, backpropagation [1,62] to return target values equal to the inputs.
+In this work, we choose convolutional neural networks (CNNs) [23,63,64] as the encoder and the decoder networks.
+As an alternative,